jaluebbe/HeightMap/README.md

 ## Acknowledgements

-Thanks to Andrea Y. Niemeyer for providing the marker icon.
+Thanks to Andrea Y. Niemeyer for providing the marker icons.